 TOP WALKIES IN THE HEART OF ENGLAND:

 This fantastic circular is a superb choice for you and your dog.
 There's plenty of good stuff to sniff out and explore along this alluring Peak District trail.
 Taking in the lovely villages of Hope and Castleton, with its show caverns, Lose Hill, Back Tor, Hollins Cross and the peak of Mam Tor, this circuit is an easier undertaking than our previous selection.

 TOP WALKIES IN THE NORTH OF ENGLAND:

 There are some lovely quiet lanes and paths through fields that you will pass through as well as cliff edges, so make sure your dog is on a lead.
 A wonderful walk with the human through a village, along a harbour, up cliffs and back through fields and woodland is definitely on most pups' wish lists!

-One of the only beaches on the Sefton Coast without seasonal restrictions on dog access, Formby has three self-filling water bowls, dog bags on request and woodland picnic areas to stop for a well-deserved lunch.
-Whizz over the dunes down onto the wide expanse of sand – in the evening, the sunset is spectacular, and you can walk for miles when the tide is out (be mindful of very fast-moving tides).
+Make sure you take a walk through the serene woodland before you race over the dunes down onto the wide expanse of sand – in the evening, the sunset is spectacular, and you can walk for miles when the tide is out (be mindful of very fast-moving tides).
 Coastal pinewoods surround this lovely beach - just be aware of wildlife (including rare red squirrels) and livestock.
 Hounds will need to be kept under control here!